mongodb/mongo/docs/golden_data_test_framework.md

 ## Find the outputs of tests that failed.

-Parse logs and find the the expected and actual outputs for each failed test.
+Parse logs and find the expected and actual outputs for each failed test.

 **Example: (linux/macOS)**